IBS574/metagenome_assignment/metagenomic_exercise.md

      temp.csv <- read.csv("/home/Shared/IBS574/TDR-metagenome-practical/DataTable5-metaphlan-metadata_v19.csv",stringsAsFactors = FALSE, header = TRUE)

-You will see that the spreadsheet contained, in effect, two tables.
+You will see that the spreadsheet contains, in effect, two tables.
 The first 29 columns describe the metadata for each sample (location, GPS, temperature etc).
-The rest of the columns describe the percent abundance of taxonomic groups dentified by Metaphlan.
+The rest of the columns describe the percent abundance of taxonomic groups identified by Metaphlan.
 The first thought is that the abundances for each row should add up to 100% but instead they add up to about 800% (how can you show this?).
 You realize that this is becasue the percentage abundance for each taxonomic rank is shown separately and there are eight taxonomic ranks represented (see below).
-In order to compare across samples, we only want to focus on one rank.
-Lets pick a genus-level classification.
+To compare across samples, we only want to focus on one rank.
+Let's pick a genus-level classification.
 A typical record looks like this:

 >"k__Bacteria.p__Proteobacteria.c__Gammaproteobacteria.o__Pseudomonadales.f__Pseudomonadaceae.g__Pseudomonas.s__Pseudomonas_sp_TJI_51.t__GCF_000190455"